 Only pigs in movies spend their lives running across sprawling pastures and relaxing in the sun.
-On any given day in the U.S., there are more than 65 million pigs on factory farms, and 110 million are killed for food each year.(4,5)
+On any given day in the U.S., there are more than 75 million pigs on factory farms, and 121 million are killed for food each year.5,6

-Mother pigs (sows)—who account for almost 6 million of the pigs in the U.S.—spend most of their lives in individual “gestation” crates.(6) These crates are about 7 feet long and 2 feet wide—too small to allow the animals even to turn around.(7) After giving birth to piglets, sows are moved to “farrowing” crates, which are wide enough for them to lie down and nurse their babies but not big enough for them to turn around or build nests for their young.(8)
+The majority of mother pigs (sows)—who account for more 6 million of the pigs in the U.S.—spend most of their lives in individual “gestation” crates.7 These crates are about 7 feet long and 2 feet wide—too small to allow the animals even to turn around.8 After giving birth to piglets, sows are moved to “farrowing” crates, which are wide enough for them to lie down and nurse their babies but not big enough for them to turn around or build nests for their young.9

-Piglets are separated from their mothers when they are as young as 10 days old.
-Once her piglets are gone, the sow is impregnated again, and the cycle continues for three or four years before she is slaughtered.(9,10) This intensive confinement produces stress- and boredom-related behavior, such as chewing on cage bars.12
+Piglets are separated from their mothers when they are as young as 10 days old.10 Once her piglets are gone, the sow is impregnated again, and the cycle continues for three or four years before she is slaughtered.11 This intensive confinement produces stress- and boredom-related behavior, such as chewing on cage bars.12

-After they are taken from their mothers, piglets are confined to pens until they are separated to be raised for breeding or meat.(13) Every year in the U.S., millions of male piglets are castrated (usually without being given any painkillers) because consumers supposedly complain of “boar taint” in meat that comes from intact animals.(14) Piglets are not castrated in the U.K. or Ireland, and the European Union is phasing out the practice by 2018.(15)
+After they are taken from their mothers, piglets are confined to pens and barns over the span of about six months, fed until they weigh upwards of 280 lbs and are ready to be sold as meat.13 Every year in the U.S., millions of male piglets are castrated (usually without being given any painkillers) because consumers supposedly complain of “boar taint” in meat that comes from intact animals.14 Piglets are not castrated in the U.K. or Ireland, but the practice varies in the European Union from country to country.15

 Transportation and Slaughter

 Farms all over North America ship piglets (called “feeder pigs”) to Corn Belt states such as Illinois and Indiana for “growing” and “finishing.”
-When they are transported on trucks, piglets weighing up to 100 pounds are given no more than 2.4 square feet of space, and farmers are warned that the piglets “probably will get sick within a few days after arrival.”(18) One study confirmed that vibrations like those made by a moving truck are “very aversive” to pigs.
-When pigs “were trained to press a switch panel to stop for 30 seconds vibration and noise in a transport simulator … the animals worked very hard to get the 30 seconds of rest.”(19)
+When they are transported on trucks, piglets weighing up to 100 pounds are given no more than 2.4 square feet of space.18 One study confirmed that vibrations like those made by a moving truck are “very aversive” to pigs.
+When pigs “were trained to press a switch panel to stop for 30 seconds vibration and noise in a transport simulator … the animals worked very hard to get the 30 seconds of rest.”19

-Once pigs reach “market weight” (250 to 270 pounds), the industry refers to them as “hogs” and they are sent to slaughter.
+Once pigs reach “market weight,” the industry refers to them as “hogs” and they are sent to slaughter.
 The animals are shipped from all over the U.S. and Canada to slaughterhouses, most of which are in the Midwest.
-According to industry reports, more than 1 million pigs die en route to slaughter each year.(20) No laws regulate the duration of transport, frequency of rest, or provision of food and water for the animals.(21,22) Pigs tend to resist getting into the trailers, which can be made from converted school buses or multideck trucks with steep ramps, so workers use electric prods to move them along.
-No federal laws regulate the voltage or use of electric prods on pigs, and a study showed that when electric prods were used, pigs “vocalized, lost their balance, and tr[ied] to jump out of the loading area” and their “[h]eart rate and body temperature was significantly higher … when compared to pigs loaded using a hurdle [movable chute].”(23)
+According to industry reports, more than 1 million pigs die en route to slaughter each year.20 No laws regulate the duration of transport, frequency of rest, or provision of food and water for the animals.21,22 Pigs tend to resist getting into the trailers, which can be made from converted school buses or multideck trucks with steep ramps, so workers use electric prods to move them along.
+No federal laws regulate the voltage or use of electric prods on pigs, and a study showed that when electric prods were used, pigs “vocalized, lost their balance, and tr[ied] to jump out of the loading area” and their “[h]eart rate and body temperature was significantly higher … when compared to pigs loaded using a hurdle [movable chute].”23

 Health Problems Caused by Eating Pork

-Researchers for the National Cancer Institute have found that eating meat raises men’s risk of prostate cancer, while a study from Yale University reports that meat-based diets can cause stomach cancer and esophageal cancer as well as lymphoma.(28,29,30) A study of more than 90,000 women concluded that “frequent consumption of bacon, hot dogs, and sausage was … associated with an increased risk of diabetes.”(31) Scientists have also found that people who regularly eat hot dogs, sausages, or other processed or cured meats suffer from a 70 percent increase in pancreatic cancer rates.(32) However, those pork products are on the daily menu for 25 percent of kids between the ages of 19 months and 2 years.(33) According to another study, the children of pregnant women who consume cured meats on a daily basis run a “substantial risk of [growing a] paediatric brain tumour.”(34)
+Studies have shown that consumption of red meat can increase the risk of colorectal cancer, the third most common cancer in men and women, by as much as 30 percent.28 Researchers for the National Cancer Institute have found that eating meat raises men’s risk of prostate cancer, while a study from Yale University reports that meat-based diets can cause stomach cancer and esophageal cancer as well as lymphoma.29 A study of more than 90,000 women concluded that “frequent consumption of bacon, hot dogs, and sausage was … associated with an increased risk of diabetes.”30

-Every year in the U.S., food poisoning sickens up to 48 million people and kills 3,000.(35) Pork products are known carriers of foodborne pathogens, including E. coli, trichinella, listeria, salmonella, and pork tapeworms.
-One study of 256 pork samples taken from 36 different grocery stores found that up to 63 percent of the samples were contaminated with Staphylococcus aureus bacteria.(36)
+Every year in the U.S., food poisoning sickens up to 48 million people and kills 3,000.31 Pork products are known carriers of foodborne pathogens, including E. coli, trichinella, listeria, salmonella, and pork tapeworms.
+One study of 256 pork samples taken from 36 different grocery stores found that up to 63 percent of the samples were contaminated with Staphylococcus aureus bacteria.32

 Because crowding creates an environment conducive to the spread of disease, pigs on factory farms are fed antibiotics and sprayed with huge amounts of pesticides.
 The antibiotics and pesticides remain in their bodies and are passed along to people who eat them, creating serious health hazards for humans.
-Pigs and other factory-farmed animals are fed 20 million pounds of antibiotics each year, and scientists believe that meat-eaters’ unwitting consumption of these drugs gives rise to strains of bacteria that are resistant to treatment.(37)
+Pigs and other factory-farmed animals are fed millions of pounds of antibiotics each year, and scientists believe that meat-eaters’ unwitting consumption of these drugs gives rise to strains of bacteria that are resistant to treatment.33

 Senior U.N.
-Food and Agriculture Organization official Henning Steinfeld reported that the meat industry is “one of the most significant contributors to today’s most serious environmental problems.”(38)
+Food and Agriculture Organization official Henning Steinfeld reported that the meat industry is “one of the most significant contributors to today’s most serious environmental problems.”34

-Each factory-farmed pig produces about 9 pounds of manure per day.(39) As a result, many tons of waste end up in giant pits, polluting the air and groundwater.
-According to the Environmental Protection Agency, agricultural runoff is the number one source of pollution in our waterways.(40) In 2012, a North Carolina hog farm had to pay a $1.5 million fine for violations of the Clean Water Act after illegally dumping waste into a stream leading to the Waccamaw River.(41) And in the largest federally imposed pollution fine issued to date, pork producer Smithfield Foods paid $12.6 million for polluting the Pagan River with phosphorous-contaminated wastewater from its slaughterhouse.(42)
+Each farmed pig produces about 10 pounds of manure per day.35 As a result, many tons of waste end up in giant pits, polluting the air and groundwater.
+According to the Environmental Protection Agency, agricultural runoff is the number one source of pollution in our waterways.36 In 2012, a North Carolina hog farm had to pay a $1.5 million in fines for violations of the Clean Water Act after illegally dumping waste into a stream leading to the Waccamaw River.37 And in the largest federally imposed pollution fine issued to date, pork producer Smithfield Foods paid $12.6 million for polluting the Pagan River with phosphorous-contaminated wastewater from its slaughterhouse.38

 What You Can Do